Automatic semantic enrichment for Amazon OpenSearch Service

 Note

-AAutomatic semantic enrichment is available for OpenSearch Service domains running version 2.19 or later.
+Automatic semantic enrichment is available for OpenSearch Service domains running version 2.19 or later.
 Additionally, domains with OpenSearch version 2.19 also need to be on the latest service software version update.
+Currently, feature is available for public domains, and VPC domains are not supported.

 -